RaniaAttia/CarrefourHackathon/README.md

 In the context of that challenge, we are only interested in predicting level 3 (a multi-class problem with 417 different classes).

-Refer to report for more explanation.
+Refer to the final report for more explanation.

 # Repo Organization